MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 >[!NOTE]
 >This article uses a simplified example to showcase this feature, but please bare in mind the concepts described in this article apply to all queries.
 It is recommended that you have a good knowledge of query folding before reading the query plan.
 You can learn more about query folding from the article [Query folding basics](query-folding-basics.md).

-This article has been divided in a series of recommended steps in order to interpret the query plan.
-These steps are:
-1. Review the step folding indicators
-2. Select the query step to check its query plan
-3. Identify folded nodes from other nodes
-4. Review non-folded nodes and consider actions to improve
-5. Implement changes to your query

 ## 1. Review the step folding indicators